 New Delhi - 110021

 The United States does not have diplomatic relations with Bhutan and there is no U.S. diplomatic presence there.
 Consular issues relating to Bhutan, including assistance to U.S. citizens, are handled by the U.S. Embassy in New Delhi.
 Read the Department of State’s Fact Sheet on Bhutan for additional information.

 The Tourism Council of Bhutan sets a non-negotiable minimum daily tariff for all visitors to Bhutan.
 The rate includes all accommodations, all meals, transportation, services of licensed guides and porters, and cultural programs where and when available.
 The rate is the same for both cultural tours and treks.
 Travelers should contact the Tourism Council for the latest daily tariff.

-Some HIV/AIDS entry restrictions exist for visitors to and foreign residents of Bhutan.
-There are no disclosure regulations or restrictions for HIV/AIDS patients who enter Bhutan on a tourist visa for a maximum two-week visit.
-For longer stays, however, applicants must present the results of an HIV/AIDS test completed within the six months prior to their visit.
+HIV/AIDS: Some HIV/AIDS entry restrictions exist for visitors to and foreign residents of Bhutan.
+For stays longer than two weeks, applicants must present the results of an HIV/AIDS test completed within the six months prior to their visit.
 The test can also be administered by Bhutanese officials upon arrival.
 Travelers should verify this information with the Permanent Mission of the Kingdom of Bhutan to the United Nations before they travel.

 Safety and Security

 CRIME: There is relatively little crime in Bhutan.
 Reasonable precautions should be taken when visiting major towns and, in particular, when going out at night.

 - Petty crime, such as pick-pocketing and purse snatching is occasionally reported though crime is uncommon.